a choreographer-director-writer-performer and all-around theatrical auteur who matter-of-factly calls

 and the images you saw are you, looking back at yourself.

 As a filmmaker, Ken's film Perfect Cowboy was chosen to screen during the first weekend of Los Angeles OUTFEST at the Directors Guild of America.
 The festival celebrated Ken as one of their top five writer/directors to follow, "5 in Focus".
+Being an accomplished actor, Ken playing the title role.
 The film is now being distributed by Breaking Glass Pictures.
-Ken’s first film, a vampire musical starring Kevin Richardson of The Backstreet Boys, was a glorious mess and tanked.
+Ken’s first film, a vampire musical starring Kevin Richardson of The Backstreet Boys, was a glorious mess.

 Ken choreographs for other directors, notably at New York City Opera, New York Philharmonic, New York’s Playwrights Horizons, La Jolla Playhouse, Yale Repertory, Oregon Shakespeare Festival (for seven consecutive years), Getty Villa, Kirk Douglas Theater, Dorothy Chandler Pavilion, Cornerstone, South Coast Rep, Gale Gates et al, Ohio's Great Lakes Theater Festival and Lookingglass in Chicago.